-If you don’t have an ISSN number you can get one through the your designated ISSN agency here.
-After you have your ISSN number, come back here to order the barcode images for your ISSN number.
+If you don’t have an ISSN number, you can get one through the designated ISSN agency for the country of publication.
+After you have your ISSN number, come back to us to order the barcode images for your ISSN number.
 We provide standard GS1 (EAN13) format barcodes that can be used worldwide.

-For reference, an 8 digit ISSN number is converted into an EAN13 barcode in this way – 977 is added to the front of the number, the last of the 8 digits is removed (this is a checksum), a nominal price code is added to the number (usually 00), and then the last digit checksum is added.
+For reference, an 8-digit ISSN number is converted into an EAN13 barcode in this way; 977 is added to the front of the number, the last of the eight digits is removed (this is a checksum), a nominal price code is added to the number (usually 00), and then the last digit checksum is added.
 For example, ISSN 1234-5678 would become 9771234567003.
-If the price was increased, the 2 digit price code should be changed eg from 00 to 01, and a new barcode created eg 9771234567010.
+If the price was increased, the 2-digit price code should be changed eg from 00 to 01, and a new barcode created, e.g. 9771234567010.

 Note – these barcodes can be used everywhere in the world

-Here are some of the magazines that are using our ISSN barcode images:
+Here are some of the magazines that use our ISSN barcode images:

 How to use your ISSN barcode:

 After we receive your order, we will email your barcode images to you.
-The images will come in 5 different formats (jpeg, eps, tiff, pdf, and bmp).
+The images will come in several different formats (jpeg, eps, tiff, pdf, and bmp).
 You can choose the format you prefer & insert the barcode into the design for your magazine cover.
 After your magazine has been printed and distributed to your retailers, they will enter the barcode number and product information into their inventory system.
-After that, when your barcode is scanned the product details will appear on the retailer’s screen.
+After that, when your barcode is scanned, the magazine details will appear on the retailer’s screen.